Horned Frogs looking to become bowl eligible

 No seniors at the safety position

 Haverty moves to wide receivers coach with Burns co-offensive coordinator and quarterbacks coach

 Photos from TCU Football's media day on Aug.
 3, 2015

-Glasgow became the Horned Frogs’ defensive coordinator for the 2016 season after being promoted to co-defensive coordinator in February 2015.
+Glasgow was named the Horned Frogs’ defensive coordinator in 2016 after being promoted to co-defensive coordinator in February 2015.
 After coaching safeties his first 16 seasons at TCU, he became the linebackers coach in 2018.

-Glasgow has coached 23 all-conference selections at safety at TCU, including 2010 consensus first-team All-American and Jim Thorpe Award finalist Tejay Johnson.
+Glasgow coached 26 all-conference selections at safety at TCU, including 2010 consensus first-team All-American and Jim Thorpe Award finalist Tejay Johnson.
 Sam Carter was a 2014 semifinalist for the Jim Thorpe Award.